edgarberm/pills/README.md

 # 💊 Pills
-## A collection of fun Javascript functions 🌈😎
+## A collection of fun JavaScript functions 🌈😎

 Study and implementation of the most useful functional programming functions In JavaScript (ES6).